maigesPack: A Computational Environment for Microarray Data Analysis: Review of existing software

-\citet{Infantino2008} present an approach to construct a simulated microarray image, mainly focusing into evaluation of image segmentation software.
-In the same line, \citet{Belean2011} shows a work to compare and implement microarray image processing techniques in an automated and less computational-time through parallel computation.
+In other sense, \citet{Morris2008a} proposed a suite of \texttt{Perl} modules, known as \texttt{PerlMAT}, to deal with microarray data, since image manipulation to some data analysis methods.
+Also, \citet{Infantino2008} presented an approach to construct a simulated microarray image, mainly focusing into evaluation of image segmentation software.
+In the same line, \citet{Belean2011} shows a work to compare and implement microarray image processing techniques in an automated and less computational-time sense through parallel computation.

-Given the amount of public microarray datasets, nowadays it also possible to compare various studies, taking care off eventual problems to merge datasets from different platforms, in a kind of meta-analysis of microarray data.
-In this way, \citet{Heider2013a} present a new \proglang{R}/Bioconductor package to do this kind of work.
+Given the amount of public microarray datasets, nowadays it is also possible to compare various studies, taking care off eventual problems to merge datasets from different platforms, in a kind of meta-analysis of microarray data.
+In this way, \citet{Heider2013a} present a new \texttt{R}/Bioconductor package to do this kind of work.

-Some other authors have worked in new insights to use microarray data into a non-traditional analysis methods, like the microarray microdissection with analysis of differences \citep{Liebner2013a}, or just using the microarray technique in their specific research areas \citep{Shen-Gunther2013}.
+Another authors have worked in new insights to use microarray data in a non-traditional analysis methods, like microarray microdissection with analysis of differences \citep{Liebner2013a}, or just using microarray technique in their specific research areas \citep{Christadore2014,Shen-Gunther2013}.

 Some efforts have also been done to compare and integrate traditional mRNA microarrays with new technologies recently arised, like RNA-seq \citep{Chavan2013,Hanzelmann2013a}, microarray expression profiling specific for microRNAs \citep{Brock2013a}, or even for arrays specifically created to evaluate changes in DNA methylation, protein phosphorylation states, etc \citep{Wrzodek2013d}.
-Some of these new experimental approaches are based on Next Generation Sequencing (NGS) and it use is growing inside academic community \citep{Shendure2008}.
+Some of these new experimental approaches are based on Next Generation Sequencing (NGS) and its use is growing inside academic community \citep{Shendure2008}.

-As can be seen here, there are several program and specially \proglang{R} packages to deal with microarray data.
+As can be seen here, there are several programs and specially \texttt{R} packages to deal with microarray data.
 But, some of them just implement specific methods (like gene expression analysis) or, generally, they did not integrate with each other.
 So, a computational environment capable to do this in an efficient and secure way is important.
-This was the main focus of this work, and the package \proglang{maigesPack} showed here represents a first step in this direction.
+This was the main focus of this work, and \texttt{maigesPack} package showed here represents a step in this direction.

-\section{\pkg{maigesPack} organization}
+\section{\texttt{maigesPack} organization}